tendril-framework/tendril-utils-fsutils/docs/index.rst

             \vspace{-1.5em}

-        ``tendril-utils-core`` is part of the tendril framework for the management of engineering information
+        ``tendril-utils-fsutils`` is part of the tendril framework for the management of engineering information

 .. raw:: latex